Shuswap Healing Centre FAQ

-The following questions are frequently asked regarding the Shuswap Healing Centre Project.
+The following questions are frequently asked regarding the Sicamous Health Centre project.

 Primary patient care will be provided by family physicians at the Sicamous Community Health Centre.